cugos/cugos.github.com/meetings/_posts/2014-11-19-cugos_monthly.markdown

 AgiSoft photoscan does the best stitching and point cloud creation but the professional license runs $3,500.
 Couple that with the fact that you can't fly UAVs for commercial use and the price is prohibitive for hobbyists.

+The applications for this type of work are pretty much endless.

+[Open Drone Map](http://opendronemap.github.io/odm/) is a project that's focused on taking the backend of visualsfm and running it through its own pipeline on a server so you can break from running this type of thing on your personal computer.

+Aaron shows a forward looking project done by crschmidt where he 3D printed a dense point cloud he constructed from sfm data.